christophergandrud/DataCombine/README.md

 - `rmExcept`: removes all objects from a workspace except those specified by the user.

+- `TimeExpand`: expands a data set so that it includes an observation for each time point in a sequence.
+Works with grouped data.

 - `TimeFill`: creates a continuous `Unit`-`Time`-`Dummy` data frame from a data frame with `Unit`-`Start`-`End` times.